arfirenaldii/randomuser-project/qna.md

 7. **Which web server do you use?
 Why?
 Explain pros and cons of your choice**

+    Using S3 and Cloudfront CDN

+    Pros
+    - Don’t need to plan for and allocate a specific amount of storage space because S3 buckets scale automatically
+    - S3 is a serverless service, you don’t need to manage or patch servers that store files yourself
+    - Server can be smaller because it doesn’t have to handle requests for static content
+    - Using S3 and and CDN can be more cost effective, optimize for speed by pushing your content out to edge locations, making it highly available around the globe

+    Cons
+    - Sometimes files in client and server not update and failed invalidate to update current files in client
+    - Bad UI

 8. **What is your preferred production deployment process?**

+    Using CI/CD in production branch.
+When MR/PR to production branch (master), this CI/CD will execute and deploy to the server.